twobombs/thereminq-llama/README.md

 - `latest` includes dependancies and a LLama2 4bit model including mlflow, autogenstudio and crewai
 - `cli` for LLama.cpp compiled versions
 - `chatui` for web based LLM interfaces & huggingface URL tunnel
-- `agent` for CLI/OpenInterpreterUI ollama3 integration
+- `agent` for OpenInterpreterUI/CLI with Ollama3 integration

 --------